IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 Trouble?
 See if you find an answer in the troubleshooting section below.

-Next you'll want to check out the :doc:`config` section.
+Next you'll want to check out the :doc:`config` section, especially the section on security which reminds you to change the password above.

 Troubleshooting
 ---------------